ABC Classic: AusMusic Month

 Each November on ABC Classic is AusMusic Month, where Australian artists are heavily promoted.
 This includes more Australian composition broadcast every day; some free, limited-entry concerts around the country; all-Australian albums of the week; and many live Australian concerts.

+Women of Note

+Coinciding with International Women's Day on the 8th March, the ABC Classic record label releases an album each year that they describe as an "annual celebration of Australia’s female composers".
+In 2019, the first album was released in CD format.
+In 2025, the seventh volume of Women of Note was released as a digital album.

 News

 In common with all ABC Radio stations (other than Triple J, which operates its own service), it also carries news bulletins produced by ABC News.
 On 19 December 2005, in line with the policy applied at every ABC Radio network (except Triple J and Radio Australia), these news bulletins became state-based rather than national.

 FM broadcast frequencies

 ABC Classic is broadcast in stereo FM across Australia on over more than 30 frequencies.
 Broadcast frequencies of the major Australian capital cities are listed below.